GoogleCloudPlatform/python-docs-samples/healthcare/api-client/v1/fhir/README.rst

                             Deletes versions of a resource (excluding current version).
         update-resource     Updates an existing resource.
-        conditional-update-resource
-                            Updates an existing resource specified by search criteria.
-        patch-resource      Updates part of an existing resource.. conditional-patch-resource
+        patch-resource      Updates part of an existing resource. search-resources-get
-                            Updates part of an existing resource..
-        search-resources-get
                             Searches resources in the given FHIR store using the searchResources GET method.